niederschelden/ATTinyMotorController/README.md

 ## Integration with the European Magic Wand

-This motor controller project is part of a larger project to replicate the vibrator head of the European Magic Wand (EMW) from Denmark.
+This motor controller project is part of a larger project to create a vibrator that uses the head of the European Magic Wand (EMW) from Denmark.
 The necessary STL files for the vibrator body can be found on [Thingiverse](https://www.thingiverse.com/thing:5776940).

 ## License